 The classical nearest-neighbor Heisenberg antiferromagnet on the pyrochlore lattice stands as an epitome of geometric frustration in three dimensions as shown by its failure to develop magnetic long-range order down to absolute zero temperature, realizing what has been dubbed a "cooperative paramagnet" [1].
-This is a consequence of the extensive classical ground state degeneracy [1-4] which proves severe enough to prevent thermal "orderby-disorder" mechanism [5-7] from selecting a unique ground state ordering pattern [3, 4, 8, 9].
+This failure is a consequence of the extensive classical ground-state degeneracy [1-4] which proves severe enough to prevent a thermal "order-by-disorder" mechanism [5-7] from selecting a unique ground-state ordering pattern [3,4,8,9].
 In contrast to thermal fluctuations, the impact of quantum fluctuations remains much less understood and constitutes a critically outstanding problem.
-In the regime of large spin-S, using an effective Hamiltonian approach [10], it was shown that at harmonic order in 1/S, the extensive classical ground state degeneracy $\exp[\mathcal{O}(L^3)]$ (L is the linear dimension of the system) is partly lifted, yielding a subset of collinear states with a massive, albeit subextensive degeneracy $\exp[\mathcal{O}(L)]$ [11-14].
-It turns out that consideration of higher-order terms in a 1/S expansion also fails to select a unique ground state [15].
-Indeed, while quartic corrections in boson operators do break the degeneracy of the harmonic ground states, there still remains a family of (almost) degenerate (exp[$\mathcal{O}(L)$]) states [16].
+In the regime of large spin S, using an effective Hamiltonian approach [10], it is known that at harmonic order in 1/S, the extensive classical ground-state degeneracy $\exp[\mathcal{O}(L^3)]$ (L is the linear dimension of the system) is partly lifted, yielding a subset of collinear states with a massive, albeit subextensive, degeneracy $\exp[\mathcal{O}(L)]$ [11-14].
+It turns out that the consideration of higher-order terms in a 1/S expansion also fails to select a unique ground state [15].
+Indeed, while quartic corrections in boson operators do break the degeneracy of the harmonic ground states, there still remains a family of (almost) degenerate $(\exp[\mathcal{O}(L)])$ states [16].
 Thus, the fate of the semiclassical (1/S) approach remains unsettled due to weak selection effects at the anharmonic level.
-In the opposite extreme quantum limit of small-S, there is reasonably strong evidence for a quantum paramagnetic ground state.
-Investigations of the S = 1/2antiferromagnet have claimed for either a valence bond crystal [17-24] or a quantum spin liquid [25-31] ground state.
-We note that a $J_1-J_2-J_3$ S = 1/2 model derived from a strong-coupling expansion of a one-band half-filled Hubbard model on the pyrochlore lattice has been proposed to host a quantum spin liquid [32, 33].
-In the much less investigated case of S = 1 [19, 34-36], there have been suggestions of a ground state with tetrahedral symmetry breaking [37].
+In the opposite extreme quantum limit of small S, there is reasonably strong evidence for a quantum paramagnetic ground state.
+Investigations of the S = 1/2 antiferromagnet claim for either a valence-bond crystal [17-24] or a quantum-spin-liquid [25-31] ground state.
+We note that yiqbal@physics.iitm.ac.in a J_1 - J_2 - J_3 S = 1/2 model derived from a strong-coupling expansion of a one-band half-filled Hubbard model on the pyrochlore lattice has been proposed to host a quantum spin liquid [32,33].
+In the much-less-investigated case of S = 1[19,34-36], there have been suggestions of a ground state with tetrahedral symmetry breaking [37].